eProsima/xtypes/README.md

   for (ReadableDynamicDataRef&& elem : data) { [...] }
   for (WritableDynamicDataRef&& elem : data) { [...] }
   ```
-  In a similar way as in the C++11 map iterator, a `PairType` instance is returned.
+  While iterating a `MapType`, similarly as in the C++11 map iterator, a `PairType` instance is returned.
   To access the elements of the pair (the map's key)
   the `operator[](size_t)` must be used.
 Only indexes `0` and `1` are allowed.
   ```cpp